tikv/importer/GOVERNANCE.md

   that although this should be a rare occurrence, if a serious vulnerability is found, the process may take up to several full days of work to implement.
 This possibility should be taken into account when discussing time commitment with employers.
-* In general continue to be willing to spend at least 25% of your time working on TiKV (~1.25 business days per week).
+* In general continue to be willing to spend at least 25% of your time working on TiKV Importer (~1.25 business days per week).
 * We currently maintain an "on-call" rotation within the maintainers.
 Each on-call is 1 week long.
   Although all maintainers are welcome to perform all of the above tasks, it is the on-call